camilleroquencourt/ptairMS/README.md

 # Acknowledgements
 This research was developed within the Data Sciences for Deep Phenotyping and Precision Medicine team at CEA (C. Roquencourt, P. Zheng, P. Roger-Mele and E. Thévenot) in collaboration with the Exhalomics platform from the Foch Hospital (S. Grassin-Delyle, P. Devillier, H. Salvator, E. Naline and L.-J. Couderc) within the SoftwAiR project supported by the Agence Nationale de la Recherche (ANR-18-CE45-0017 grant).

-This research was supported by the Agence Nationale de la Recherche (ANR-18-CE45-0017 grant).